vdaas/vald/docs/user-guides/configuration.md

 ### Observability

 The observability features are useful for monitoring Vald components.
-They can be enabled by setting the value `true` on the `defaults.observability.enabled` field or overriding it in each component (`[component].observability.enabled`).
+These settings can be enabled by setting the `defaults.observability.enabled` field to the value `true` or by overriding it in each component (`[component].observability.enabled`).
 And also, enable each feature by setting the value `true` on its `enabled` field.

 If observability features are enabled, the metrics will be collected periodically.